case story

 The archive directory

-Four entry points: lost birds, endangered birds, featured ecosystems, bioacoustics & conservation.
+Four entry points into one archive: lost birds, endangered birds, featured ecosystems, bioacoustics & conservation.

 2. 02